Three sub-Jupiter-mass planets: WASP-69b & WASP-84b transit active K dwarfs and WASP-70Ab transits the evolved primary of a G4+K3 binary: Observations

 \section{Observations}

 The WASP (Wide Angle Search for Planets) photometric survey \citep{2006PASP..118.1407P} monitors bright stars ($V$ = 8--15) using two eight-camera arrays, each with a field of view of 450 deg$^2$.
 Each array observes up to eight pointings per night with a cadence of 5--10 min, and each pointing is followed for around five months per season.
 The WASP-South station \citep{2011EPJWC..1101004H} is hosted by the South African Astronomical Observatory and the SuperWASP-North station \citep{2011EPJWC..1101003F} is hosted by the Isaac Newton Group in the Observatorio del Roque de Los Muchachos on La Palma.

 The WASP data were processed and searched for transit signals as described in \citet{2006MNRAS.373..799C} and the candidate selection process was performed as described in \citet{2007MNRAS.380.1230C}.
-We observed periodic dimmings in the WASP lightcurves of WASP-69, -70 and -84 with periods of 3.868\,d, 3.713\,d and 8.523\,d, respectively (see the top panels of Figures~\ref{fig:w69-rv-phot}, \ref{fig:w70-rv-phot} and \ref{fig:w84-rv-phot}).
+We perform a search for transits on each season of data from each camera separately and we perform combined searches on all WASP data available on each star, allowing for photometric offsets between datasets.
+This results in early detection, a useful check for spurious signals and increased sensitivity to shallow transits and long periods.
+We routinely correct WASP data for systematic effects using a combination of {\sc SysRem} and {\sc TFA} \citep{2005MNRAS.356.1466T, 2005MNRAS.356..557K}. {\sc TFA} is more effective at e.g. removing sinusoidal modulation, as can result from a non-axisymmetric distribution of star spots, which can otherwise swamp the transit signal.
+However, {\sc TFA} tends to suppress transits whereas {\sc SysRem} does not.
+Therefore we use {\sc SysRem}-detrended WASP lightcurves, corrected for modulation as necessary, in system characterisation (Sections~\ref{sec:rot} and \ref{sec:syspar}).